 Read more to find out about patents and trademarks in Colombian pharma.
-Prepared in association with Cavelier Abogados, a leading global law firm, this is an extract from The Pharma Legal Handbook: Colombia, available to purchase here for USD 99.
+Prepared in association with Cavelier Abogados, a leading global law firm, this is an extract from The Pharma Legal Handbook: Colombia, available to purchase here for GBP 99.

 1. What are the basic requirements to obtain patent and trademark protection?

 Colombia is an Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) standard jurisdiction with a pre-grant opposition, absolute novelty patent system where all technical fields are eventually patentable, including pharma.
 That means that any pharmaceutical product may be patent protected, provided that it is novel, inventive and industrially applicable.
 Non-patentable subject matter is limited to discoveries, living matter as found in nature, and methods of treatment.

 There are no specific regulations for pharmaceutical trademarks.
 The basic requirements are distinctiveness of the sign and the lack of confusable registered trademarks or applications to identify competitive linked products or services.